The Newtonian Limit of Hermitian Gravity: Introduction

-and proposed that this {\it reciprocity symmetry} should be the fundamental symmetry of Nature.
-The reciprocity transformation~(\ref{reciprocity}) maps low energy (sub-Planckian) physics to high energy (super-Planckian) physics, and {\it vice versa}.
+which in form (but only in form!) resembles~(\ref{reciprocity symmetry:tangent}).
+The meaning of~(\ref{reciprocity symmetry:quantum}) is however quite different from that of the classical symmetry~(\ref{reciprocity symmetry:tangent}).
+Indeed, Eq.~(\ref{reciprocity symmetry:quantum}) tells us that canonical quantization is such that the resulting quantum fluctuations obey reciprocity symmetry.
+This realization is particularly exciting, since it gives hope that the quantum theory of gravity might possess reciprocity symmetry.
+If true, this would elevate reciprocity symmetry to a fundamental symmetry of Nature, and it would help us in finding out how to correctly quantize gravity.
+Born has realised that the reciprocity transformation~(\ref{reciprocity symmetry:tangent}) maps low energy (sub-Planckian) physics to high energy (super-Planckian) physics, and {\it vice versa}.
 Since it was not clear how to make the action of matter, force, or gravitational fields invariant under such a symmetry, Born's idea has not attracted much attention.
-In Ref.~\cite{Mantz:2008hm}, it was realized that Hermitian spaces $({\cal M},C)$, manifolds endowed with complex metrics, with the identification~(\ref{dz-dzbar}) represent a natural generalization of Born's reciprocity symmetry, realized on one-forms
+In Ref.~\cite{Mantz:2008hm}, it was realized that Hermitian spaces $({\cal M},C)$, manifolds endowed with complex metrics, with the identification~(\ref{dz-dzbar}), represent a natural generalization of Born's reciprocity symmetry, whereby the 3-dimensional 1-forms and vectors in~(\ref{reciprocity symmetry:tangent}) and~(\ref{reciprocity symmetry:cotangent}), respectively, are replaced by the 4-vectors of Eqs.~(\ref{J}--\ref{dz-dzbar}), where by a suitable rescaling the dimensions of $x^\mu$ and $p^\mu$ are made equal.
+Just as in Eq.~(\ref{reciprocity symmetry:tangent}), the Hermitean space reciprocity symmetry is realized on one-forms

 Analogous relations hold for the vector fields,